 Subsequently, the MnS producer provides a report indicating what is achievable for each intent aspect (intentExpectation and expectationTarget) within that intent.
 The MnS producer should support an achievable outcomes report that lists the achievable outcomes for each target within an expectation of the intent.

-OAM Requirement-1: The MnS producer should support a capability enabling an MnS consumer to provide an intent with a request for the MnS producer to provide information on the outcomes that can be achieved by the MnS producer for that intent.
+OAM Requirement-1: The MnS producer should support a capability enabling an MnS consumer to provide an intent with a request for the MnS producer to provide information on the alternative outcomes that can be achieved by the MnS producer for that intent.

 This use case addresses aspects on this study objective: